-"For his fanning sequences, Cardini originally used a brand called "Park Avenue," which was obtainable from Woolworth's, until he was introduced to a card with an even more attractive back design on general sale in Walgreen.s drug stores.This particular example, notwithstanding the scrapbook damage, represents another true treasure obtained from the collection of Ray Goulet.
+"For his fanning sequences, Cardini originally used a brand called "Park Avenue," which was obtainable from Woolworth's, until he was introduced to a card with an even more attractive back design on general sale in Walgreen.s drug stores.This particular example, notwithstanding the scrapbook damage, represents another true treasure obtained from Ray Goulet in early 2017.
 Because, as reflected on the face of the card, this pasteboard has a very interesting story to tell.
 It reads, in relevant part "One of Cardini's Cards from the 350th Anniv. of SAM Meeting & Show, McAlpin Hotel, N.Y.
 Mystic Craig 1936."
 This inscription refers to the 350th meeting of the New York Parent Assembly of the S.A.M., which was held on December 3, 1935, at which Cardini performed.
 All did not go as hoped or expected.

 Dai Vernon credited Harry Drielinger as being the one who first brought this design to Dick's attention, while Cardini aficionado Doug Edwards has given the honours to Chicagoan Chic Schoke.
 Trademarked as "Peau Doux" cards, the brand name was derived from the name of Mrs.Walgreen's dog Po Do, thus accounting for the canine likeness that appears on the Ace of Spades and the Joker.
 It translates from the French as "smooth skin," although whether the dog ever lived up to this quality we shall never know.
 The cards came in two versions.
 On one, the stunning Art Deco design depicted a series of five concentric arcs in black, red, white, gold, and black, reading from the top left-hand corner to the bottom right-hand corner of the card.
 The other bore the revised colouring of red, black, white, silver, and red.
 Both carried the same image of the winged horse Pegasus, silhouetted in gold on the first, silver on the second, emerging from the gold or silver arc.
 As soon as he saw these cards, Cardini realised their potential for display fans and colour changing effects.
 He wasted no time in entering into a transaction with the Walgreen Company.
 The details of Cardini's arrangement with Walgreen's have become the stuff of legend and conjecture.
 Throughout his life,he told a growing circle of friends and enthusiasts, including Bobby Bernard and Eddie Dawes, of how he bought up the complete stock of the cards, extracting from the company an assurance they would not manufacture any further packs.
 Cardini even went so far as to tell Bobby that he also purchased the printing plates, which he then smashed, further to protect his exclusivity ....The price for the privilege mentioned to Dawes was "about $3000."